DanOSG/GameSquawk/README.md

 4. **Customize**: Switch between dark and light mode for comfortable viewing

 ## 🔧 Troubleshooting

+### Missing Environment Variables
+If you encounter OAuth or authentication errors during startup:
+1. Check if your backend `.env` file has all required variables
+2. For social login, ensure all provider-specific variables are set or comment them out if not needed
+3. Make sure to install the `express-session` package: `npm install express-session`

 ### Dependency Compatibility Issues
 If you encounter errors related to dependencies when installing or running the application (especially with React 19), use the following commands: